Attacks on Science

 Science is at the core of a healthy democracy.
 But for years, presidential administrations have, in differing ways, sidelined scientific evidence and attacked scientific integrity.

-Below is a running list of attacks on science.
+Below is the list of documented attacks on science that occurred under the four previous administrations.
 They include disappearing data, silenced scientists, suppressed studies, and other assaults on science-based policy.
-The list provides a representative sample of threats to the federal scientific enterprise—and a warning of what we face in the future.
-More information can be found in our peer-reviewed study and in our data repository.
+More information on these attacks can be found in our peer-reviewed study and in our data repository.

 Attacks on science